Lykens, Pennsylvania

 Lykens is a borough in Dauphin County, Pennsylvania, United States.
 Anthracite coal mining sustained a population of 2,762 in 1900 and 2,943 in 1910.
 The population was 1,865 at the 2020 census.

 Lykens is part of the Harrisburg–Carlisle Metropolitan Statistical Area.

 History

 Lykens was laid out in 1848.
-The borough was named for Andrew Lycan.
+The borough was named after the first European settler and pioneer Andrew Lycan who came from Berks, Pennsylvania in 1731.
+Lykens is the grandson of Swedish immigrant Peter Nilsson Lyckan.

 The GAR Building was listed on the National Register of Historic Places in 1986.

 Geography

 Lykens is located in northeastern Dauphin County at 40.566850°N 76.702585°W, in the valley of Wiconisco Creek, between Short Mountain and Big Lick Mountain to the north, and Berry Mountain to the south.
 U.S. Route 209 passes through the borough, leading northeast 29 mi to Pottsville and west 14 mi to Millersburg on the Susquehanna River.